eai-lab/On-device-Sora/Device_conversion/README.md

-## How to convert each model to MLPackage for On-device MOVD Sora
+## How to convert each model to MLPackage for On-device Sora

 ## Package Dependencies